 - 10% for business development and strategic partnerships

-NAGA tried desperately to claw in as many investors as possible, promising a ridiculous 30% (and higher) discount for ICO investors, with the promise of extra coins for referrals.
-The founders themselves drove FOMO and promotions for the coin on social media, despite claims that the coin wasn’t actually developed by NAGA AG, but by a third-party company known as NAGA Development Association Ltd (registered in Belize).
+It is alleged that NAGA tried desperately to claw in as many investors as possible, promising a ridiculous 30% (and higher) discount for ICO investors, with the promise of extra coins for referrals.
+Reports indicated that the founders themselves drove FOMO and promotions for the coin on social media, despite allegations that the coin wasn’t actually developed by NAGA AG, but by a third-party company known as NAGA Development Association Ltd (registered in Belize).

-Finally, the ‘strategic partnerships’ mentioned are nothing short of ludicrous: one of the most recent partnerships was between NAGA and Hamburger SV, a football team playing in the German Bundesliga.
-We question exactly how this is strategic and a good use of investors’ funds.
+Finally, allegations have arisen that the ‘strategic partnerships’ mentioned are nothing short of ludicrous: one of the most recent partnerships was between NAGA and Hamburger SV, a football team playing in the German Bundesliga.
+We question exactly how this is a strategic and good use of investors’ funds.

 According to a German report, key founder Benjamin Bilski confirmed it was NAGA Development Association Ltd who received the $50m USD in funding, and not NAGA AG in Hamburg.
-It seems highly unlikely that NDAL took control of this massive amount of funds, as there is quite simply nothing to show for it.
-The company’s registered location is a blank address not belonging to the company itself and almost no public information can be found regarding the issuing or subsequent expenditure of these funds.
+It is alleged that NDAL did not take control of this massive amount of funds, as reports suggest there is quite simply nothing to show for it.
+Reports show that the company’s registered location is a blank address not belonging to the company itself and almost no public information can be found regarding the issuing or subsequent expenditure of these funds.

-A range of cryptocurrencies exist, all awaiting adoption and performing much better than NAGA.
-Any one of these could be used for financial transactions in the NAGA Ecosystem, rather than attempt to blindly integrate a token worth almost nothing.
+A range of cryptocurrencies exist, all awaiting adoption and, according to reports, performing much better than NAGA.
+It is alleged that any one of these could be used for financial transactions in the NAGA Ecosystem, rather than attempt to blindly integrate a token worth almost nothing.

-No, NAGA Coin was a simply, industry-standard ERC-20 token.
+It is alleged that the NAGA Coin was a simple, industry-standard ERC-20 token.

-NAGA has dropped to almost a nil value, and any further development regarding their ecosystem appears to be slowing to a halt, as per recent announcements.
+Reports show NAGA has dropped to almost a nil value, and any further development regarding their ecosystem appears to be slowing to a halt, confirmed by recent announcements.

 On social media, it has been alleged that NAGA has neglected to pay affiliates, and there are widespread claims of this ICO having been a scam since inception.

-The founders of NAGA, Ben Bilski and Yasin Qureshi, were also involved as advisors in two alternate ICOs that have displayed strange behaviour.
-The first, Hicky, gathered $2m USD in funding at ICO but subsequently disappeared entirely without a trace.
+The founders of NAGA, Ben Bilski and Yasin Qureshi, were also involved as advisors in two alternate ICOs that have been subject to allegations of strange behaviour.
+The first, Hicky, gathered $2m USD in funding at ICO but subsequently reportedly disappeared entirely without a trace.
 Second, a company called Asobi launched a coin to little success but raised $5m USD in their ICO.
-After four months, the token is yet to be released to exchanges:
+Reports indicate that after four months, the token is yet to be released to exchanges:

 We urge you to join this class action with complete confidence if you have been financially affected by this ICO.